Warren Buffett: If A Bank Needs A Bailout, Its CEO Needs To Lose Entire Net Worth

 Describing himself as a “card-carrying capitalist,” Buffett told shareholders that the free market system, supported by the rule of law, is something embodied in America and that he would not soon change his thinking on that matter.
 His comments came as many have pointed out that Buffett has recently seemed sympathetic to a number of progressive causes, such as addressing massive income inequality and lowering health care costs.
 He also publicly backed Hillary Clinton in the 2016 presidential race.

-None-the-less, Buffett made it clear that he remains firmly on team capitalism.
+Nonetheless, Buffett made it clear that he remains firmly on team capitalism.

 “I don’t think the country will go into socialism in 2020 or 2040 or 2060,” he said.